Marines Charged With Transporting Undocumented Immigrants

 According to a federal complaint, the undocumented immigrants told border agents they had agreed to pay the Marines $8,000 to take them north from the border to Los Angeles, eventually intending to head to New Jersey.

-In an interview with agents after the arrest, Lance Corporal Law allegedly confessed that it wasn’t the first time he and Salazar-Quintero had transported undocumented immigrants for cash.
-Law admitted to transporting another undocumented immigrant the night before from the Jacumba exit on the Interstate 8 freeway to a McDonald’s restaurant in Del Mar.
+In an interview with agents after the arrest, Law allegedly confessed it wasn’t the first time he and Salazar-Quintero had transported undocumented immigrants for cash.
+Law admitted to transporting another undocumented immigrant the night before from the Jacumba exit on the Interstate 8 freeway to a McDonald’s in Del Mar.

-The other Marine arrested -- Salazar-Quintero -- also admitted he had transported undocumented immigrants on three other occasions.
+Salazar-Quintero also admitted he had transported undocumented immigrants on three other occasions.

-According to the complaint, the Marines blamed each other allegedly violating federal immigration law.

 On Monday, the Marines were arraigned on a felony charge of transporting undocumented immigrants for financial gain.